 Unilateral Bent Over Dumbbell Row

-The unilateral bent over dumbbell row is a basic yet excellent and often overlooked exercise that should be programmed into any well rounded training program for several reasons.
-First, it allows for full scapular protraction and accentuated eccentric lengthening of the rhomboids, middle traps, and lats.
-Second, we have a tendency to go to the gym and perform only bilateral exercises (bench press, squat, dead lift, barbell rows, pull ups, etc), yet we live in a very unilateral world in which a lot of spinal rotation is necessary.
-Think throwing, cranking the lawn mower, swinging, reaching, etc. The thoracic spine accounts for the majority of trunk rotation yet completing bilateral pulling exercises doesn’t allow for thoracic rotation and full range of motion to be achieved.
+The unilateral bent over dumbbell row is a basic yet excellent and often overlooked exercise that should be programmed into any well-rounded training program for several reasons.
+First, it allowed for full scapular protraction and accentuated eccentric lengthening of the rhomboids, middle traps, and lats.
+Second, we tend to go to the gym and perform only bilateral exercises (bench press, squat, dead lift, barbell rows, pull-ups, etc.).
+Yet, we live in a very unilateral world in wh,ich a lot of spinal rotation is necessary.
+Think throwing, cranking the lawn mower, swinging, reaching, etc. The thoracic spine accounts for the majority of trunk rotation, yet completing bilateral pulling exercises doesn’t allow for thoracic rotation and full range of motion to be achieved.
 Finally, it will allow you to equally train side to side without using a stronger dominant arm to drive movement as often happens with fixed bilateral exercises.

 Dr. Jarod Hall, PT, DPT, CSCS

-This fantastic bang for your buck unilateral exercise strengthens the muscles of the anterior core, and trains the body to resist both extension and lateral flexion.
-It also targets the muscles of the shoulders, and is great for strengthening the shoulder stabilizer muscles.
+This fantastic bang for your unilateral bottoms-up exercise strengthens the muscles of the anterior core and trains the body to resist both extension and lateral flexion.
+It also targets the muscles of the shoulders, and is excellent for strengthening the shoulder stabilizer muscles.
 Last, but most certainly not least, this exercise strengthens the glutes as they are needed to keep the body stable and aligned.
-The key to this exercise is to maintain proper alignment, and for your entire body to remain stable for the duration of the set.
+The key to this, exercise is to maintain proper alignment, and for your entire body to remain stable for the duration of the set.